C-Loftus/colton_talon/pedal/README.md

 ## Holds

-- Holds are a specific type of action that is only triggered after the pedal has been held down first certain amount of seconds.
+- Holds are a specific type of action that is only triggered after the pedal has been held down for a certain amount of seconds.
+  - By default, 2 seconds is the hold time.
 - Holds can only be triggered in contexts where `user.oneActionPerPedalPress` is True, otherwise, the action will just repeat and the hold won't be triggered.
   - So for instance, scrolling with the pedal has `user.oneActionPerPedalPress` set to False, so we can scroll down a page repeatedly without triggering a hold.

-## Overrides
+## Custom Hardware

-- Each file in this directory defines contextually scoped pedal behavior
-- Define a function in a file to override the base `pedal-action-defaults.py`
-- You can also contextually set `user.pedal_scroll_amount` to contextually set how much the pedal will scroll up/down every second it is held down
-- Copy the code in `.template.py` and change the functions you want to create new pedal scopes
+- If you have an arduino and want to make a custom pedal that can use this repo's code, you can use the `fsr.ino` file in the `arduino_custom_pedal` directory
+  - That arduino code is a fork of [https://github.com/teejusb/fsr/blob/master/fsr.ino](https://github.com/teejusb/fsr/blob/master/fsr.ino)-
+  - For info on creating a custom pedal with Arduino see [https://www.arduino.cc/reference/en/language/functions/usb/keyboard/keyboardmodifiers/](https://www.arduino.cc/reference/en/language/functions/usb/keyboard/keyboardmodifiers/)
+    - Key codes are as follows:
+      - KEY_NUM_LOCK 0xDB 219
+      - KEY_KP_SLASH: 0xDC 220
+      - KEY_KP_ASTERISK: 0xDD 221
+      - KEY_KP_MINUS 0xDE 222